kristopolous/EvDa/README.md

 **[setter] .group(list, params)**

- * Identical to an ev() command as documented above, except for the first parameter
+ * Identical to an ev() command as documented above, except for the first parameter.
- * The first parameter, list, categorizes lambdas into a group that can be disabled or enabled in bulk
+ * The first parameter, list, categorizes lambdas into a group that can be disabled or enabled in bulk.
  * A disabled lambda retains its position in the chain but is simply skipped.
  * Callbacks can be disabled through multiple lists and enabled.
-Only if it is completely enabled after being disabled through all routes will it run again
+Only if it is completely enabled after being disabled through all routes will it run again.
  * This function returns a setter for syntactic convenience so that it doesn't have to be explicitly invoked each time.

-**[void] .enable( handle )**
+**[list] .enable( list )**

  * Enables a list of lambdas previously disabled and set up through the ev.group() call
  * Does not work for test cases

-**[handle] .disable( list )**
+**[list] .disable( list )**

  * Disables (supresses execution of) a list of lambdas previously disabled and set up through the ev.group() call
  * Does not work for test cases